apache/nuttx/configs/sama5d3x-ek/README.txt

        CONFIG_BOOT_RUNFROMISRAM=y              : Run from internal SRAM

     STATUS:
+      2013-7-19:  This configuration (as do the others) run at 396MHz.
+        The SAMA5D3 can run at 536MHz.
+I still need to figure out the PLL settings to get that speed.

       2013-7-28:  This configuration was verified functional.

+      2013-7-31:  Delay loop calibrated.

   norboot:
     This is a little program to help debug of code in NOR flash.
 It